JGCRI/metis/README.md

 - scenRef: The reference scenario name.
 All other scenarios will use this as the base for diff maps.

-After running metis.mapsProcess additional folders are created in the ./metis/outputs/Maps/ folder for each region and sub-region indicated.
+After running metis.mapProcess additional folders are created in the ./metis/outputs/Maps/ folder for each region and sub-region indicated.
 Within each of these there are plots for each scenario as well as diff plots showing the absolute and percentage difference between the selected reference scenario and all other scenarios.
 Each map is produced with three kinds of legends Freescale, Kmeans and pretty (or equal breaks) which allow the user to analyze different kinds of data.
 THe colors schemes for the plots are determined in metis.colors and can be adjusted by advanced users.
 Animations showing changes through the years are also created for each type of map and legend type.
-Example of the folder structure and ouputs from metis.mapsProcess are shown below.
+Example of the folder structure and ouputs from metis.mapProcess are shown below.

-<p align="center"> <b> metis.mapsProcess Example Outputs Spatial Scales </b> </p>
+<p align="center"> <b> metis.mapProcess Example Outputs Spatial Scales </b> </p>

 Grid |  State
 :-------------------------:|:-------------------------: